 speaker

 Andrew Jones

-Hi, Jen.
+Hi, James.
 Just a couple of questions.
-Just first, on the software market, you talked about with the capacity closures in Canada, that the market would be broadly balanced.
-Can you just quantify what we've seen come out to the actual software market?
-We've seen I saw some some impact on fluff and potentially some dissolving pulp.
-I wasn't aware that the impact would offset at one and a half million ton ramp up coming through from Canada.
+Just firstly, on the softwood market, you talked about with the capacity closures in Canada that the market would be broadly balanced.
+Can you just quantify what we've seen come out of the actual softwood market?
+I saw some impact on sloth and potentially some dissolving pulp.
+I wasn't aware that the impact would offset that 1.5 million ton ramp up coming through from Chem?
 Can you just quantify some of the changes we've seen in capacity in the industry recently?
-And just on the container board business, just after the maintenance we've seen at Munchland, could you just give us an idea for how much you expect volumes to pick up in the fourth quarter?
-And any sort of best guesses for the one you just given the given the normalizing demand situation?
+And just on the container board business, just after the maintenance we've seen at Munsterland, could you just give us an idea for how much you expect volumes to pick up in the fourth quarter?
+And any sort of best guesses for one, just given the normalizing demand situation you're seeing.

+speaker